Decreasing Disruptive Behavior - ES = 0.34 (Rank = 80)

 Classroom Management:

-The study does measure achievement and aims to have randomised control and experimental groups, so the result is worthwhile.
-However, there are only 553 students used (p.
-10) - Hattie does not mention this.
+The study does measure achievement and aims to have randomized control and experimental groups, so the result seems worthwhile.

 Classroom Cohesion: